-AUTHOR & HISTORIAN-

 It provides an incredible account of the efforts of women across two world wars, with tales of bravery and heroism.
 Many new stories are told for the first time, shining a light on the hidden legacy of women in intelligence from World War One to World War Two.

-'Women in Intelligence' is now available for purchase in the UK and USA, both online and in all good bookshops and made the honorary list of Waterstones' Best Books of 2023, in the Military History category.
+'Women in Intelligence' is now available for purchase in the UK and USA, both online and in all good bookshops and made the honorary list of Waterstones' Best Books of 2023, in the Military History category and a Silver Award Recipient of the Military History Matters Magazine Book of the Year 2024, voted for by the public.

 SPYMASTER: THE MAN WHO SAVED MI6